 - Significantly, answered all the questions put forth by the employees.

 - In interviews with the CFO employees, the monthly financials were opened up.
-They laid bare the hard facts: Snapdeal was going to be a fast-growing, sustainable business that will focus on margins and growth value.
+They laid bare the hard facts: Snapdeal would be a fast-growing, sustainable business that will focus on margins and growth value.

 Being cash positive meant that Snapdeal was finally financially independent.
-Indeed, now they could concentrate on the growth of the company and shift the focus to new directions.
-Accelerating growth would not interfere with the cash generation.
+Indeed, now they could concentrate on the company's growth and shift the focus to new directions.
+Accelerating growth would not interfere with cash generation.